 Oasis Lagoon at Perfect Day at CocoCay

 If you’re vacationing with teenagers, they may enjoy the DJ and party vibe by the swim up bar.
-And if you need a spot to relax while the kids swim, the quiet side of the lagoon has chairs right in the gentle water.
+And if you need a spot to relax while the kids swim, the quiet side of the lagoon has chairs that sit right in the gentle water.

 TEEN-FRIENDLY TRIPS: 10 All-Inclusive Resorts Even Teenagers Will Love